-- De La Soul's 3 Feet High and Rising and De La Soul Is Dead popularizing "skits", which break up the flow of an album and are rarely all that interesting.
+- De La Soul's 3 Feet High and Rising and De La Soul Is Dead popularizing 'skits', which break up the flow of an album and are rarely all that interesting.

 - Every album Ministry put out in the 2000s seemed like an extended political Author Tract, but they first dabbled in political themes on 1986's Twitch, meaning political lyrics have been a part of Ministry's music longer than guitars.

-- LupeFiasco was lauded for integrating political and social commentary themes and cleverly exploring topics like urban poverty and greed on his albums Food & Liquor and The Cool.
+- Lupe Fiasco was lauded for his political and social commentary in a genre that, by the '00s, was largely more pop-oriented, cleverly exploring topics like urban poverty and greed on his albums Food & Liquor and The Cool.
 Both of these albums are very highly regarded in 2000s hip-hop.
-However, his subsequent albums(Lasers and Food & Liquor II) have been accused of trying to do the same, but less subtly.
+However, his subsequent albums Lasers and Food & Liquor II were accused of trying to do the same, but with less subtlety.
 While Some Anvils Need to Be Dropped, general fan consensus is not as positive on his subsequent albums.

 - WWE has the breakup of The Rockers.
 The immense success Shawn Michaels found after the breakup was good for the business no question, even taking the diva persona Shawn acquired as a result of it into account, but Marty Jannetty's fade into obscurity was unfortunate.
 The plan was for both members of the team to become big single's stars but it came to be that, in trying to duplicate the success of Shawn Michaels, the WWE broke up a lot of popular tag teams and instead of getting one good single's star out of it usually ended up with two wrestlers fading into obscurity and eventually this behavior all but destroyed the tag team division.
 Right before WWE's tag team division could be considered dead there was an unexpected revival in the 90s...only for the sin of the Rockers to be committed once again in what would become a recurrence.